 - Minimize routine telephone usage during an emergency.
 Do not call 911 for information about the incident -- listen to the radio or TV.
 The telephone system will be needed by local governments and emergency service units responding to the emergency; unnecessary use could delay calls relating to emergency response.

-There are three classifications of emergencies at the Pantex Plant.
+There are four classifications of Operational Emergencies at the Pantex Plant.
+An Operational Emergency is a major unplanned or abnormal incident or condition that involves or affects DOE facilities and activities by causing or having the potential to cause serious health and safety or environmental impacts and requires additional resources to supplement the planned initial response offsite.
 Local emergency management officials and the news media may use these terms in discussing an emergency at the Pantex Plant.

 Preparation and Sheltering

 There is little danger of a serious emergency at the Pantex Plant, but just in case, you should be prepared to initiate appropriate protective actions.
 This section provides important information that you and your family need to know in the event of a Pantex emergency.
 Be sure that you and your family understand the information in this section.
 Talk it over with your family, friends, and neighbors.
 In the event of an actual emergency, they may need your help or you may need theirs.